 The stadium might be reached by several main roads:

 A1, A503, M1 coming from the north of London and passing Edgware and Highgate;

-A1 coming from the south of London it goes through the City of London and Clerkenwell;
+A1 coming from the south of London and passing the City of London and Clerkenwell;

 A12 & A406 onto A10 coming from the east of London and passing Stratford and Hackney;